mauriciotejada/mauriciotejada.github.io/research.md

 - Search, Informality and Asset Accumulation (with Luca Flabbi).
 - Welfare, Inequality and Occupational Choice.
-- Household job search, commuting time and job flexibility (with Marcela Perticar\'a)
+- Household job search, commuting time and job flexibility (with Marcela Perticará)
-- Evaluating the effect of changes in working hours on labor allocation and productivity (with Benjam\'in Villena)
+- Evaluating the effect of changes in working hours on labor allocation and productivity (with Benjamín Villena)

 #### Book Chapters